flare-foundation/flare-stake-tool/README.md

 yarn stake duration amount
 ```

-Here, `amount` is the amount to export / delegate (in `FLR` / 1e9) and `duration` is the staking time (in seconds).
+Here, `amount` is the amount to export / stake (in `FLR` / 1e9) and `duration` is the staking time (in seconds).

 The configuration for the network is inside `config.ts`.
 Mainly, it is used to differentiate between testnet (Coston2) and mainnet (flare).

-## Testing
-When testing, you can fund a testnet C-chain address by using a faucet (e.g. [here](https://faucet.towolabs.com/)).

 ## Testing locally with `go-flare` node

 This code can be tested locally, using a node sourced [here](https://github.com/flare-foundation/go-flare).

-First, add a private key with some funds on C-chain into `.env` - you can use a testing account
+First, add a private key with some funds on C-chain into `.env` - you can use a well-funded test account
-with the private key `0xd49743deccbccc5dc7baa8e69e5be03298da8688a15dd202e20f15d5e0e9a9fb` which is funded.
+with the private key `0xd49743deccbccc5dc7baa8e69e5be03298da8688a15dd202e20f15d5e0e9a9fb`.

-Then, you have to register your validator configuration hash in the node code.
+Then, you have to register your validator configuration hash directly in the node code.
 Say you want to use the node with id `NodeID-DMAS3hKKWMydmWGmGd265EYCoV7zFWEHK` to stake `10000000000000` wei
 for duration of `1512000` seconds.
-To calculate the hash, use
+To calculate the hash, run
 ```bash
 yarn getHash NodeID-DMAS3hKKWMydmWGmGd265EYCoV7zFWEHK 10000000000000 1512000
 ```
-With that you get the hash `2b52aae672d041ec5ec597bb72b6c1815f01f2b895ed5cddb42c45ca0e629317`.
+The above produces the hash `2b52aae672d041ec5ec597bb72b6c1815f01f2b895ed5cddb42c45ca0e629317`.
-Add this hash to the array [here](https://github.com/flare-foundation/go-flare/blob/main/avalanchego/utils/constants/validator_config.go#L76) in your cloned `go-flare` repo.
-Now you can setup the node(s) as described in its README.md.
+Add the hash to the array [here](https://github.com/flare-foundation/go-flare/blob/main/avalanchego/utils/constants/validator_config.go#L76) in your cloned `go-flare` repo.
+Now you can setup the node(s) as described in go-flare's README.md.

-To stake, you have to first export funds from the C-chain and import them to the P-chain, which is done by running
+To stake, you have to first export funds from the C-chain and then import them to the P-chain, which is done by running
 `yarn export 20000000000000` and `yarn import` (if you get `errInsufficientFunds` error,
 try raising the default fee when exporting funds).
-Finally you can add the validator with
+Finally, you can add a validator by running
 ```bash
 yarn stake NodeID-DMAS3hKKWMydmWGmGd265EYCoV7zFWEHK 10000000000000 1512000
 ```